 Payouts under the EVP Plan are based upon achievement of the performance metrics, with no payouts made for below threshold achievement of metrics, and payouts for performance between levels are determined using straight-line linear interpolation.
 The level of achievement of the corporate metrics (threshold, target, and maximum) is the same for each participant under the EVP Plan including the NEOs.
 Maximum performance is obtained by achieving maximum level of the performance goals and results in a payout equal to 200% of his base salary for Messrs.
 Azagra Blázquez and Arriola, 135% of his base salary for Mr. Kump, 100% of her base salary for Ms. Cosgel, 120% of their base salaries for Messrs.
 Stuver, Miranda Soto, and White, 110% of his base salary for Mr. Mahoney, and 130% of her base salary for Ms. Stempien.
 Target performance is obtained by achieving the target level of the performance goals and results in a payout equal to 100% of his base salary for Messrs.
-Azagra Blázquez and Arriola, 67.5% of his base salary for Mr. Kump, 50% of her base salary for Ms. Cosqel, 60% of their base salary for Messrs.
-Stuver, Miranda Soto, and White, 55% of his base salary for Mr. Mahoney, and 65% of her base salary for Ms. Stempien.
+Azagra Blázquez and Arriola, 67.5% of his base salary for Mr. Kump, 50% of her base salary for Ms. Stempien.
+Target performance is obtained by achieving the target level of the performance goals and results in a payout equal to 100% of his base salary for Messrs.
+Azagra Blázquez and Arriola, 67.5% of his base salary for Mr. Kump, 50% of her base salary for Ms. Stempien.